-Wallumbilla has experienced negative population growth since 2011/12.
-In 2015/16 (data unavailable for 2016/17), non-resident workers (NRWs) in Wallumbilla had declined to zero and the resident population had dropped to 23% less than the historical level of 2000/01.
+Wallumbilla experienced a decline in population from 2010/11 to 2015/16 where it stabilised.
+There have been no non-resident workers (NRWs) in Wallumbilla since 2015/16.
 Residents are starting to notice some new faces in town, reporting that some families from the surrounding region have relocated to Wallumbilla for a quieter lifestyle, or to send their children to the well-reputed P-10 State School.

-Historical trend: Wallumbilla is a small, "close-knit" agricultural town with many older residents.
+Historical trend: Wallumbilla is a small, "closeknit" agricultural town with many older residents.
 The population of the town increased steadily from 2000/01 to 2005/06, at an average rate of 3% per annum.
 It then experienced year-on-year decline until 2009/10, corresponding with the year CSG activity was noticed locally.

-The town's full-time equivalent (FTE) population-which includes residents and non-resident workers (NRWs)-was boosted in 2009/10 and 2010/11 with the arrival of NRWs.
+The town's full-time equivalent (FTE) population-which includes residents and nonresident workers (NRWs)-was boosted in 2009/10 and 2010/11 with the arrival of NRWs.
 At this time, NRWs numbered 1 for every 9 Wallumbilla residents.
-The resident population also saw a slight increase (2.2%) over this two-year period.
+The resident population also saw a slight increase (2.2%) over this twoyear period.
 Compared to the overall Maranoa Region trend, Wallumbilla's population boost was short-lived; by 2011/12, both NRWs and resident population was in decline (several years before the major CSG construction period ended in the region).

-Since CSG construction period (2015 - 2017):

-The downwards trend in population has continued.
-In 2015/16 (data unavailable for 2016/17), NRWs in Wallumbilla had declined to zero and the resident population had dropped to 23% less than the historical level of 2000/01.
+Since CSG construction period (2015 - 2018): The downwards trend in population has continued.
+In 2015/16 (data unavailable for 2016/17 and 2017/18), NRWs in Wallumbilla had declined to zero and the resident population had dropped to 23% less than the historical level of 2000/01.